tsuru/eviaas/README.md

 eviaas
 ======

-environment variables injector as a service
+environment variables injector as a service for [tsuru](http://tsuru.io)

 About
 -----

-This service allows easily exposing external services to tsuru applications.
+This service allows easily exposing external services to [tsuru](http://tsuru.io) applications.
 It works simply by injecting some predefined environment variables in the application after binding.

 Example